LiterallyKirby/Galactica/README.md

 - Xen hypervisor for VM isolation
 - Custom Wayland compositor
 - Security-focused architecture
-- Journalist/activist threat model support
+- Journalist/activist threat model support (if you actually need to be hidden, just use qubes, this is a hobby os)